moleculerjs/site/source/docs/broker.md

 Broker has a built-in balanced event bus to support [Event-driven architecture](http://microservices.io/patterns/data/event-driven-architecture.html).
 You can send events to the local and remote services.

 ### Balanced emit with grouping
 You can send balanced events with `emit` functions.
-In this case only one instance per service receives the event.
+In this case, only one instance per service receives the event.
 > **Example:** you have 2 main services: `users` & `payments`.
 Both subscribe to the `user.created` event.
 You start 3 instances from `users` service and 2 instances from `payments` service.
 If you emit the `user.created` event, only one `users` and one `payments` service will receive the event.

-First parameter is the name of event, second parameter is the payload.
-If you want to send multiple values, you should wrap them to an object.
+The first parameter is the name of the event, the second parameter is the payload.
+If you want to send multiple values, you should wrap them in an object.

 ```js
 // The `user` will be serialized to transportation.